LSeu-Open/Lab-Libraries/Tutorials/Python/Learn-Python-from-scratch.md

 That's it!
 You now have Python installed on your computer.
 In the next section, we'll set up a code editor or IDE to start writing Python code.

+### In Your Browser
+If you don’t feel like installing Python, or you cannot install it for whatever reason, There is another alternative : you can use [Python right from your browser](https://python-playground.netlify.app/) ; no installation necessary!

 <br>

 ## Setting up a Code Editor or an Integrated Development Environment (IDE)